 Gliding joints move with a gliding motion.
 They are also known as either arthrodial joints or plane joints, and usually occur between flat bones that need to slide past each other in order to allow the desired motion.
 The movement i.e. gliding joint movement that occurs between gliding joints is limited by the ligaments that hold the bones together.
 The primary places in the human body that you will find gliding joints are in the ankles, wrist, and spine.
 Below is a description of the different types of gliding joints.

 There are several gliding joints located in the ankles.
 The main one located in the ankle is found where the two bones in the bottom part of your leg, the fibula and tibia, and the tarsal bones in your foot meet.
 There are also other gliding joints located between the tarsal bones as well.

 There are even more gliding joints located in the wrist.
 The wrist is made up of two layers of carpal bones.
 The first layer of carpal bones, which sits closest to the fingers, is made up of the trapezoid, trapezium, hamate, and capitate bones.
 The second layer of carpal bones, which sits closest to the bones in the forearm, is made up of the lunate, triquetrum, pisiform, and scaphoid bones.
 Several gliding joints are located between all of these bones in order to allow the complex gliding joint movement made by the wrist.

 The zygapophyseal joints are the gliding joints that are located between the articular processes of the spine.
 These particular joints allow movement and stability in the spine.

 If you need further clarification to the question “what are gliding joints?” or feel as if you may have a problem with any type of joints, do not hesitate to contact us at Fix24 Joint BioMechanics.
-We are an experienced chiropractic practice in the Valley, and it would be our pleasure to help you!
+We are an experienced spinal stenosis treatment clinic in the Valley, and it would be our pleasure to help you!